Alert

 Millage rate ceiling narrowed

 Simultaneously narrows the default maximum millage rate, tying it to the rolled-back rate rather than the current formula.
-The tax base shrinks, and counties cannot raise millage rates to make up the difference.
+The tax base shrinks with counties struggling to raise millage rates to make up the difference.

 06